 The overall experience will be intensely flavorful and not for the faint of heart.
 It isn’t spicy, but it is incredibly rich.
 This recipe uses 2 racks of beef back ribs, so there will be enough meat to feed a small crowd.
 Or, just a few ridiculously hungry people.

 Feeling extra bold today?
-Then this is the recipe of your dreams:
+Then check out this cola coffee rib recipe.

 Texas-Style Beef Short Ribs